 That ability to use multiple network paths at once also brings improved performance.
 So, too, does the fact that from a logical perspective, any given device is only one hop away from any other.
 The network is also highly scalable, because adding new switches also brings multiple new network routes.

-The leaf-spine architecture has proven itself in data center networks running white box switches But it’s only more recently been deployed in the broader enterprise, including branch offices and campus networks, due to the advent of enabling technology such as Pica8’s PicaPilotTM.
+The leaf-spine architecture has proven itself in data center networks running white box switches.
+But it’s only more recently been deployed in the broader enterprise, including branch offices and campus networks, due to the advent of enabling technology such as Pica8’s Automation Framework for the enterprise.

-PicaPilot dramatically simplifies network management because it enables administrators to manage dozens of white box switches as if they were a single, logical high-bandwidth switch with a single, consolidated IP address.
+PicaPilot enables administrators to replace aging chassis switches and switch stacks in distributed campus networks with more modern white box switches that can be managed as though they were a single, logical high-bandwidth switch with a single, consolidated IP address.

 At the same time, you get all the advantages that open white box disaggregated networking brings, including the ability to upgrade network hardware or NOS at any time.
 That enables you to take advantage of advances in hardware or software as they happen, so you’re constantly on the cutting edge of switch performance.